What Is the Cost of Living in Miami?

 Moving to Miami can change your life for the better.
 Here are some of the things you need to understand when you plan to move to Miami.

 About 430,000 people call Miami home.
 Almost 2.8 million people live in Miami-Dade County, the largest geographical area with several independent municipalities.
 60% of the population of Miami, Florida, has international blood, with most of the people being of Hispanic origin.
-Miami is the third most populous city in Florida, making many people prefer living there.
+Miami is the second most populous city in Florida, making many people prefer living there.

 Living in Miami as a Professional